-645. Defendant PALESTINE INVESTMENT BANK was thus generally aware of its role as part of the overall illegal and tortious activity of the FTOs, the ALF, HLF, and Iraq.
+575. PALESTINE INVESTMENT BANK was thus generally aware of its role as part of the overall illegal and tortious activity of the FTOs, ALF, and Iraq.

-646. Plaintiffs allege that Defendant PALESTINE INVESTMENT BANK knowingly aided and abetted HAMAS, PIJ, PFLP and AAMB and the specific FTO operatives who injured or killed Plaintiffs herein within the meaning of 18 U.S.C. § 2333(d) and within the legal framework of Halberstam v.
+576. Plaintiffs allege that PALESTINE INVESTMENT BANK knowingly aided and abetted HAMAS, PIJ, PFLP and AAMB and the specific FTO operatives who injured or killed the plaintiffs herein within the meaning of 18 U.S.C. § 2333(d) and within the legal framework of Halberstam v.
 Welch, 705 F.2d 472 (D.C.
 Cir.
 1983), which Congress has found to provide "civil litigants with the broadest possible basis" for relief against those "that have provided material support, directly or indirectly, to foreign organizations or persons that engage in terrorist activities against the United States."
 See Justice Against Sponsors of Terrorism Act ("JASTA"), § 2(b).